asanaullah/ZipVersa-SSDP/README.md

 make install
 cd ..
 ```
+The rest of this script is going to set up dependencies for the ZipVersa project and run an example design.

 ### RISCV GNU Toolchain
+The example designs in Project Trellis use assembly language to code for the PicoRV RISC-V core.
+As designs get more sophisticated, a C/C++ compiler is needed for the RISC-V. Enter the RISCV GNU toolchain.
+We install the toolchain for a 32 bit integer instruction set architecture (`--with-arch=rv32i`) and a programming model with 32 bit data types ints/long/pointers (`--with-abi=ilp32`).
 ```c
 dnf -y install autoconf automake libmpc-devel mpfr-devel gmp-devel gawk  bison flex texinfo patchutils gcc gcc-c++ zlib-devel expat-devel git clone --recursive https://github.com/riscv/riscv-gnu-toolchain